dbos-inc/dbos-docs/docs/cloud-tutorials/timetravel-debugging.md

 For more information, please read the [debugger extension reference](../api-reference/timetravel-debugger-extension).

-### Limitations
+### Dos and Don'ts

-TODO: Explain that we use recorded output for communicators and transactions that threw database errors, because they may be caused by locks and other non-deterministic factors.
+Currently, the time travel debugger supports stepping through any past workflows and most transactions, but has a few limitations:
+- You can modify/add arbitrary read-only database queries to the replayed transactions, and you will get results as if they run in the past.
+However, do not change, add, or remove any statements that write to the database such as insert/delete/update SQL statements.
+In the future, we plan to support them.
+- We use recorded outputs for communicators instead of stepping through their code, because they may contain unexpected side effects.
+For example, this guarantees that we don't resend any emails during debugging sessions.
+- We use recorded errors for aborted transactions instead of executing their queries, because database errors can be caused by non-deterministic factors (e.g., database lock contentions).
+We are adding support to replay many common errors -- stay tuned!